vanzasetia/faq-accordion/README.md

 Before, as he mentioned, I was declaring colors in three different places: `<g>`, `script.js`, and `style.css`.
 Simply, the colors existed in all files.
 This was a bad practice.
 Now all colors are inside the CSS only.
 No color code in JavaScript or in HTML.
 But his suggestion was to select the `svg` element.
 I prefer selecting the `button` itself by making the `svg` inherit the color of the button with `fill: currentColor`.
 Practically, his suggestion and my way of doing it are just different.
 You choose your way.

+Another good suggestion is about the `cursor: pointer` and the hover effect on the `h2` or the questions.
+While leaving them as is in a non-JavaScript state causes no harm at all, keeping the questions static by removing the hover effect until the script runs is okay.

 ## Links

 - Solution URL: https://www.frontendmentor.io/solutions/with-or-without-javascript-fully-responsive-faq-accordion-wahKyH4wdt